 Although it is free to ride we ask that all participants REGISTER for insurance purposes, just send riders names via the contact form below.
 All riders under 16 years must wear an ID wristband which will be provided to you on the morning of the ride.

 Please read the disclaimer below before registering.

-2019 see’s the 410th Riding of the Bounds.
+2020 see’s the 411th Riding of the Bounds.
 A celebration of the traditional ride the check the security of the boundaries of the town.
-Come and follow our 2019 Chief Marshal Courtnay Grey and her Principals on one of Berwick’s oldest traditions!
+Come and follow our 2020 Chief Marshal and her Principals on one of Berwick’s oldest traditions!

 Please see below for this years timings.
 PLEASE NOTE the slightly different timings and later return to town this year due to a slight change of route.

 Horsebox parking will be in Wallace green and the parade car parks from 8am.